hyeonsu-lee-93/hyeonsu-lee-93.github.io/content/authors/admin/_index.md

     summary: |
       - Advisor: Prof. Se-Bum Paik
       - Thesis: "A study on the effects of sequential overwrite and non-uniform allocation of memory resource in working memory performance"
-      - My research primarily focused on exploring how humans encode sequential information through mathematical model.
+      - My research primarily focused on exploring how humans encode sequential information in working memory.
       - GPA: 4.05/4.3

   - area: B.S.
 Mathematical Sciences